vinod-gw/GettingAndCleaningDataCourseProject/Codebook.md

 xTrainData is a data.frame containing 7352 observations of 561 variables, the descriptive variable names
 combinedXData is a data.frame containing 10299 observations of 561 variables, the descriptive variable names

+yTestData is a data.frame containing 2947 observations of 1 variable, the activity
+yTrainData is a data.frame containing 7352 observations of 1 variable, the activity
+combinedYData is a data.frame containing 10299 observations of 1 variable, the activity